Zwift Review: Why Is It so Insanely Popular? (2025)

 • Cartoony graphics design may not suit everyone

-• User interface is sometimes confusing
+• The user interface is sometimes confusing

 • Training plans are not individualized